 Other usernames to avoid using are your name and your site’s name, as they are too easy to guess.

 2. Set a strong password

-Yes, I know it’s a pain, but changing your password every now and then is by far the best security measure you can take.
+Yes, I know it’s a pain, but changing your password now and then is by far the best security measure you can take.